 PtX Hub in Morocco

-Initial Power-to-X activities are underway in the private sector in Morocco – particularly in the local fertiliser industry.
-The plan is to produce enough synthetic ammonia (Power-to-Ammonia) to meet the needs of both the domestic fertiliser industry and to reduce dependence on imports.
-The fertiliser industry is of great economic importance to Morocco, which is home to almost 80% of the world’s phosphate deposits.
+Initial Power-to-X activities are underway in the private sector in Morocco, particularly in the local fertiliser industry.
+The goal is to produce enough synthetic ammonia (Power-to-Ammonia) to meet the needs of the national fertiliser industry and thus reduce its dependence on imports.
+Morocco houses nearly 80% of global phosphate reserves, a key element for the fertiliser industry, which has great economic importance for the country.

 The PtX Hub in Morocco

-- Integrating Power-to-X in energy modelling scenarios and in Morocco’s Nationally Determined Contributions (NDCs = national contributions to reaching the Paris Climate goals)
+- Integrating Power-to-X into energy scenario modeling and national contributions to the Paris climate targets (NDCs).

-We strive for sustainability along the entire value chain to ensure long-lasting economic development.
+We aim for sustainability throughout the value chain to ensure sustainable economic development.